srini-vasan-r/Online-Shoppers-Purchasing-Intention/README.md

 # Online-Shoppers-Purchasing-Intention

-The data set is of customer online shopping behaviour taken from UCI ML Repository which is having more than 18 attributes and 12k+ records.
+The data set is of customer online shopping behaviour taken from UCI ML Repository which is having 18 attributes and 12k+ records.

 # Objective: